Alternate Rogue

 4th-Degree Exploits

-Exploits of this degree are masterful skills that can only be learned by Rogues of 13th level or higher, and each of these Exploits can only be used once per short or long rest.
+Exploits of the 4th-degree can only be learned by Rogues of 13th level and higher, and each 4th-degree Exploit you know can only be used once per short or long rest.

 Clandestine Source